What we do - in a nutshell

 The work that we do through our programme, or projects we engage in, targets those that are most vulnerable to HIV – men who have sex with men, transgender women, and sex workers.
 These are all key affected populations – or just key populations (KPs).

-AIDS was the leading cause of death for both women and men (15-49 years) in Sub-Saharan Africa in 2020 – as it has been for decades.
+AIDS is still the leading cause of death for both women and men of reproductive age (15-49 years) in Sub-Saharan Africa – as it has been for decades.

 And that needs to change.